London804/GruntJS-Template/root/Readme.md

 1 - Make sure you have grunt installed.
 Type 'npm install grunt --save-dev' in terminal if you do not.

 2 - Move this directory to ~/.grunt-init using the command 'mv GruntJSTemplate ~/.grunt-init'.
+If '~/.grunt-init' does not exist create it with mkdir ~/.grunt-init.

 3 - Next move into the directory you want to use for your project in terminal and type 'grunt-init GruntJSTemplate'